Download the Report (PDF, 641kb)

 Rainfall for the first quarter of 2017 has been mixed across the country.
 Western Australia experienced some severe storms in February, contributing to above average rainfall.
 Eastern states were generally below average rainfall and slightly warmer.
 The outlook is for drier and warmer than average conditions to continue through to June.
 The Bureau predicts a 50% chance of El Nino to develop later in the year but most signs in the Pacific are still showing neutral conditions.

-Lamb exports have started 2017 in a strong position with volume for January and February up 4.1% on the same time in 2016.
+Lamb exports have started 2017 in a strong position with volume for January and March easing only 0.4% on the same time in 2016.
 In addition, the export price per tonne is 11.5% higher lifting the value of lamb exports to 16.9% above this time last year.
 Demand has been coming from major export markets, USA (+9%), China (+88%) and UAE (+6%).
 South Korea and the United Kingdom have also shown strong increases.

 Prices for all categories of lambs are trending higher in the first quarter of 2017 compared to the last quarter of 2016.
 The strongest gains have been for heavy (+18%) and trade lambs (+16%).
 Slightly lower, yet still strong gains have been made for restocker and light lambs, both up 11%.
 Compared to the first quarter of 2016, restocker and light categories are up 158c (30%) and 115c (23%) respectively.